circlefin/stablecoin-evm/validate/README.validate.md

 3. Create a new project - give it any name you want.
 Then whitelist the Token Proxy and the current Token Implementation addresses.

-4. Create a file `./validate/apikey.infura`.
+4. Create a local file `./validate/apikey.infura`.
 Copy the API Key from your project dashboard into the file and save.

-5. Open the file `truffle.js` and uncomment the lines at the top of the file marked `INFURA Setup` as well as the section defining `infura_mainnet` (also marked `INFURA Setup`).
+# Configure Expected Values

-6. Run `npm install truffle-hdwallet-provider` to install the required dependencies.
+Go to ./validate/validate.js and change the addresses at the top of the file, as well as any other constants.

 # Validation